Where I started

 Boston, MA

-Extended translational training into cancer biology, organoid systems, and the immune microenvironment in human disease models.
+Extended translational training into cancer biology, tumor immunology, organoid systems, and the immune microenvironment — work that directly informs a long-term research agenda in oncology.

 2019 - 2023